Sunburst Banner backgroundMiddle Fork Fun Logo

 New Zealand mudsnail

-NZMS are tiny aquatic snails, ranging in size from about 4 to 6 millimeters.
-NZMS can inhabit freshwater and brackish lakes, reservoirs and streams.
-The mudsnail has an elongated, right-handed coiling shell, which varies in color from gray to light or dark brown.
-This species release live young rather than eggs.
+NZMS are tiny (less than ¼ inch) aquatic snails that can inhabit freshwater and brackish lakes, reservoirs and streams.
+The NZMS has an elongated, right-handed coiling shell, which varies in color from gray to light or dark brown.
+This species releases live young rather than eggs.

 PCWA Logo